Hubbard–Stratonovich transformation

-where the real constant $a > 0$.
 The basic idea of the HS transformation is to reformulate a system of particles interacting through two-body potentials into a system of independent particles interacting with a fluctuating field.
-The procedure is widely used in polymer physics, classical particle physics, spin glass theory, and electronic structure theory.
+The procedure is widely used in polymer physics, classical particle physics, spin glass theory, electronic structure theory and discrete modelization of nuclear physics such as nuclear lattice effective field theory (NLEFT).

 Calculation of resulting field theories

 The resulting field theories are well-suited for the application of effective approximation techniques, like the mean field approximation.
 A major difficulty arising in the simulation with such field theories is their highly oscillatory nature in case of strong interactions, which leads to the well-known numerical sign problem.
 The problem originates from the repulsive part of the interaction potential, which implicates the introduction of the complex factor via the HS transformation.